shin13/calibrate-CXR-report/README.md

 If you encounter issues, consider the following steps:

-- Ensure both the FastAPI server and the Streamlit app are running.
+- Ensure the LLM server, FastAPI server and the Streamlit app are running.
 - Check the terminal or console for any error messages if the calibration fails.
 - Confirm that the input reports are properly formatted.